• Skip to primary navigation

 Example:

-Let say one have a 12V 100Ah lead acid battery and want to charge it in 5 hours.
+Lets say someone have 12V 100Ah lead-acid battery and want to charge it in 5 hours.

 Formulas and Calculations: